TheCrimsonKing92/project-zomboid-modding-notes/item-transfers.md

 # Transferring Items
-Notes on transferring items between the game and a client.
+Notes on transferring items between inventories from a game client.

 ## Use the Platform
 ISInventoryTransferAction exists.
 For the most part you point it at the character, item, item's container, and new (character's, usually) inventory.